cahucadi/cahucadi/README.md

 - 👀 I’m interested in Software engineering and Data Science and new tools and frameworks!

-- 🌱 I’m currently learning QA and DS
+- 🌱 I’m currently exploring Data Science and Software Quality
 - 📫 If need help with any topic of interest, contact me! cahucadi at gmail.com